Snapchat Marketing walkthrough

 The Snapchat Marketing API enforces rate limits to maintain the stability of its infrastructure.

 These limits operate on two levels: the App and Token levels.
-The App can handle an average of 20 requests per second, while individual Access tokens issued by the App are limited to an average of 10 requests per second.
+The App can handle an average of 20 requests per second, while the App limits individual Access tokens to an average of 10 requests per second.

-When the rate limit is reached, you encounter an HTTP 429 Too Many Requests response.
+When you reach the rate limit, you encounter an HTTP 429 Too Many Requests response.
 If your application consistently triggers HTTP 429 errors, you must reduce the rate at which your App sends requests to the API.